Darmok: Reception

 Zack Handlen of The A.V.
 Club gave it a grade "A", and although he finds the core concept improbable he says "the episode is carried by terrific performances, particularly Stewart and Winfield".
-In his 2012 rewatch, Keith DeCandido of Tor.com rated the episode 9 out of 10.
+In his 2012 rewatch, Keith DeCandido of Tor.com rated the episode nine out of ten.

 The 1999 book The Music of Star Trek describes composer Jay Chattaway's score as offering "memorable dramatic support" to "Darmok" and other episodes he had worked on.

-"Darmok" is generally regarded one of the greatest episodes of Star Trek, as well as one of Patrick Stewart's most iconic performances as Captain Picard.
+"Darmok" is generally regarded as one of the greatest episodes of Star Trek, as well as one of Patrick Stewart's best performances as Captain Picard.
 In 2016, The Washington Post ranked "Darmok" the second best episode of all Star Trek television.
-Io9 ranked it as the fifth best episode of all Star Trek in 2011 and again in 2014.
-In 2016, Empire magazine ranked it 6th of all Star Trek episodes.
+Io9 ranked it as the fifth best episode of all Star Trek in 2011, and again in 2014.
+In 2016, Empire ranked it sixth of all Star Trek episodes.
 In 2016, Vox list this as one of the top 25 essential episodes of all Star Trek.
 In 2019, The Hollywood Reporter listed "Darmok" among the twenty-five best episodes of Star Trek: The Next Generation.

 In 2013, The Guardian recommended this episode as one of six "examples of a smarter version of Star Trek", out of all the episodes of the franchise up to that time.
 They remarked it was a "beautifully executed episode".

 In 2014, Ars Technica triggered an online controversy when one staff member said it was a "bad episode"; in the ensuing discussion they noted that overall it is considered not just a good episode, but a great one.

 In 2015, Geek.com rated "Darmok" as the fifth greatest moment in Star Trek.

 In 2016, IGN ranked "Darmok" the 19th best episode of all Star Trek series.
 They call this one of "Picard's finest hours" as he tries to communicate with an alien that despite understanding the words (see universal translator), does not understand the meaning.
 They are stranded together on an alien planet while threatened, and Picard eventually figures out they are speaking in metaphors.
 A communication breakthrough comes when he relates their situation to the alien's description "Darmok and Jalad – at Tanagra."

 In 2016, Radio Times ranked the interaction between Picard and Dathon in Star Trek, as the 20th best moment in all Star Trek.

-In 2017, Screen Rant ranked "Darmok" as the 3rd most optimistic and hopeful episode of all Star Trek episodes up to that time.
-They also ranked the Tamarians, the alien species featured in this episode, as the 5th most bizarre aliens of Star Trek.
+In 2017, Screen Rant ranked "Darmok" as the third most optimistic and hopeful episode of all Star Trek episodes up to that time.
+They also ranked the Tamarians, the alien species featured in this episode, as the fifth most bizarre aliens of Star Trek.
 They remark that Starfleet has difficulty in communicating with them due to a failure of their technology, the universal translator.